icann/icann-rdap/docs/rdap-cli-tools/test-tool/usage.md

 may be found [here](https://docs.rs/icann-rdap-common/0.0.20/icann_rdap_common/check/enum.Check.html).
 Additionally, each check is classified into one of the following classes:

-* Informational
+* Informational - This class represents informational items.
-* Specification Note
+* Specification Note - This class represents notes about the RDAP response with respect to the various RDAP and RDAP related specifications.
-* Standards Warning
+* Standards Warning - This class represents warnings that may cause some clients to be unable to conduct some operations.
-* Standards Error
+* Standards Error - This class represents errors in the RDAP response with respect to STD 95.
-* Cidr0 Extension Error
+* Cidr0 Extension Error - This class represents errors with respect to CIDR0.
-* ICANN Extension Error
+* ICANN Extension Error - This class represents errors with respect to the gTLD RDAP profile.

 The `--check-type` argument may be used to specify which types of checks will be used in reporting errors.